FelipeRuizGarcia/Learner/aws/setup_aws_locally.md

 ....
 ```

-In this point we can the docker compose file that enable the agent
+In this point we can the docker compose file that enable the agent , that is the docker-compose-mount-src-dir.yml only with a rename.
 ` + docker-compose -f customer-specific.yml up --abort-on-container-exit `